CahootsMalone/miscellany/pdftk/pdftk-server-notes.md

 [PDFtk Server](https://www.pdflabs.com/tools/pdftk-server/) is a program that can password-protect, merge, and split PDF files (among other things).

-This document describes basic use of PDKtk on Windows and makes no assumptions regarding prior experience with PDFtk Server or with [command-line applications](https://en.wikipedia.org/wiki/Command-line_interface) in general.
+This document describes basic use of PDKtk Server on Windows and makes no assumptions regarding prior experience with PDFtk Server or with [command-line applications](https://en.wikipedia.org/wiki/Command-line_interface) in general.

 For a full description of PDFtk Server's capabilities, consult [its manual](https://www.pdflabs.com/docs/pdftk-man-page/).